farhansajid/RL-Threat-Detection/README.md

-Q-Learning Agent
+Q-Learning and SARSA Agents

-This repository contains a Python implementation of a Q-Learning agent using TensorFlow and OpenAI Gym.
+This repository contains a Python implementation of a Q-Learning and SARSA agents using TensorFlow and OpenAI Gym.
 Description

-The Q-Learning algorithm is a model-free reinforcement learning technique used to learn optimal action-selection policies.
+The Q-Learning and SARSA algorithms are model-free reinforcement learning techniques used to learn optimal action-selection policies.
 In this implementation, the agent learns to interact with an environment provided by OpenAI Gym.
 Usage

     Installation: